sdc-china/ida-operator/README.md

 ### Installing the IDA Operator

 Step 1.
-Go to your namespace in which you want to install the operator.
+Go to your project in which you want to install the operator.

 ```
 oc project <project_name>